 • Indefinite term part-time employees – An employee hired by a Member of Council to work part-time hours in the Member’s office on an indefinite contract of employment.
 There is no fixed termination date in the employment contract, nor is there any guaranteed length of employment.

-• Fixed-term full-time employees – An employee hired by a Member of Council to work full-time hours in the Member’s office for a specified time for special projects or where specified services are required.
+• Fixed-term full-time employees – A temporary employee hired by a Member of Council to work full-time hours in the Member’s office for a specified time for special projects or where specified services are required.
 The contract duration is for a short period of time of a year or less, specifies the termination date, and does not extend beyond the Council term.
 For any contract extensions resulting in employment beyond one year, the employee is transitioned to an indefinite term full-time employment contract.

-• Fixed-term part-time employees – An employee hired by a Member of Council to work part-time hours in the Member’s office for a specified time for special projects or where specified services are required.
+• Fixed-term part-time employees – A temporary employee hired by a Member of Council to work part-time hours in the Member’s office for a specified time for special projects or where specified services are required.
 The contract duration is for a short period of time of a year or less, specifies the termination date, and does not extend beyond the Council term.

+2.5.
 Termination

-• Members are responsible for termination decisions with respect to individuals working in their offices and can terminate staff without cause subject to the provisions of the applicable Employment Contract, City employment and severance policies, and statutory requirements
+• Members are responsible for termination decisions with respect to individuals working in their offices and can terminate staff without cause subject to the provisions of the applicable Employment Contract, City employment and severance policies, and statutory requirements.

 • Prior to a termination decision being made a Member must consult with the City Clerk’s Office to ensure compliance with the statutory requirements and other obligations in order to limit the City’s liability as the employer.